FreeTAKTeam/FreeTAKServer-User-Docs/docs/Installation/platform/Cloud/overview.md

 ![image](https://user-images.githubusercontent.com/60719165/142771008-d272d5df-3e78-4f0c-8be8-a43028414c77.png)

 ## Install FTS on the Cloud

+You should now have an active SSH terminal on the cloud.

-You can now start installing FTS using the [ZeroTouch](../../mechanism/Ansible/ZeroTouchInstall.md).
+You can now install FTS using the [ZeroTouch-Installer](../../mechanism/Ansible/ZeroTouchInstall.md).
 !!! tip
     You can probably accept the implicit IP address.
     However, setting the `--ip-addr` will not be wrong.